lengv/ForkLogger/readme.md

-Arduino CAN & sensor logger
+'ForkLogger' Arduino CAN & sensor logger
 ====================================================

 Log CAN & other sensor data to UART & SD card.